Mapping AI Tools to Every Phase of Your SDLC

 Devin (Cognition)

 Devin represents the most autonomous end of the AI coding spectrum.
-In early 2026, Cognition dramatically cut pricing from $500-only to a $20/month Core plan with pay-as-you-go ACU (Agent Compute Unit) pricing at $2.25 per ACU.
+With Devin 2.0, Cognition cut pricing by 96%, from $500-only to a $20/month Core plan with pay-as-you-go ACU (Agent Compute Unit) pricing at $2.25 per ACU (where 1 ACU equals approximately 15 minutes of active work).
 The Teams plan at $500/month includes 250 ACUs at $2.00 each.
-Devin can set up environments, write code, run tests, and submit pull requests with minimal human intervention, making it suited for well-defined, scoped tasks.
+Devin sets up environments, writes code, runs tests, and submits pull requests with minimal human intervention via Slack or web, making it suited for well-defined, scoped tasks.

-GitHub CopilotTeams on GitHub, inline completion$10/mo Pro, $39/mo Pro+Largest ecosystem, Agent Mode, lowest entry price
+GitHub CopilotTeams on GitHub, inline completion$10/mo Pro, $39/mo Pro+ (usage-based June 1)Largest ecosystem, Agent Mode GA, Opus 4.7 on Max/Team

-OpenAI CodexAutonomous cloud tasks, ChatGPT usersIncluded in ChatGPT Plus ($20/mo)Cloud sandboxes, GPT-5 powered, multimodal Codex CLI
+OpenAI CodexAutonomous cloud tasks, ChatGPT usersIncluded in ChatGPT Plus ($20/mo)Cloud sandboxes, free Codex CLI, multimodal inputs

-WindsurfBudget-conscious agentic coding~$15/mo ProFast Context indexing, Memories feature, Cascade agent
+WindsurfBudget-conscious agentic coding~$15/mo ProFast Context indexing, Memories, Cascade agent

-KiroAWS-heavy teams, spec-driven developmentFree previewSpec-driven workflow, deep AWS integration, GovCloud support
+KiroAWS-heavy teams, spec-driven developmentFree previewSpec-driven workflow, deep AWS, GovCloud support

 DevinAutonomous task execution$20/mo Core + $2.25/ACUMost autonomous, operates independently via Slack/web